Yellow 5: what it does in food, current safety notes, diet compatibility, and shopper guidance from IngrediCheck.

 Overview

-Yellow 5 is a synthetic dye used in chips, drinks, dessert mixes, and other products that want a bright yellow or orange tone.
+Yellow 5 is a synthetic dye used in beverages, desserts, candy, breakfast cereals, chips, and other products that want a bright yellow or orange tone.
 It often appears alongside other petroleum-based dyes rather than as a one-off ingredient.

 Diet snapshot